atomicreach/Drupal7/README.md

 Note
 -----

-This module sends data insights to your [Atomic Insights] account and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement
+This module sends data insights to your [Atomic Insights] account and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement.

+This module also create a RSS view(using [View] module) of 300 latest articles with full content.
+You can disable that using view setting page.
+Its called "AR FEED".

 Version
 ----